Mohammad1745/cachifyjs/README.md

 - `postSync`: (recommended) An object that defines how the cache should be updated after the API response is returned.
 This is useful when you want to keep the cache up to date with new data periodically.

-    - `callback`: (required) A callback function that will be called with the API response after it has been cached.
+    - `callback`: (required) A callback function that will be called with the API response data after it has been cached.

     - `syncTimeout`: (optional) The number of milliseconds to wait before syncing the cache with new data.
 This is useful if you want to avoid syncing the cache too frequently.
       It's a one time call.